Tony Alcantar

-Career
+Early life

 Alcantar was born and raised in Chicago.
 He earned a Bachelor of Arts degree in theater and MFA in acting from the Theatre Conservatory at Roosevelt University.

 Career

 Alcantar toured and performed with The Second City in both Toronto and London, Ontario.
 From 1989 to 1998, Alcantar taught at the Players Workshop of the Second City, directing 16 shows there.

 After relocating to Vancouver, British Columbia, in 1999, Alcantar landed guest star or recurring roles on numerous shows, including Stargate SG-1, Dead Like Me, Da Vinci's Inquest, The Dead Zone, The Collector, Andromeda, Dark Angel, Millennium, Strange World, Honey I Shrunk the Kids, Just Deal, Cold Squad, Los Luchadores, The Outer Limits, and Breaking News.
 He had a recurring role on NBC's series American Dreams.

 Alcantar performed in the mockumentary Best in Show, the all-improvised film directed by Christopher Guest.
 He also appeared in MVPII, The Rhino Brothers, Ballistic: Ecks vs. Sever, The Charlie's Angels Story, Chestnut: Hero of Central Park, Hope Springs, Fantastic Four, His and Her Christmas and In the Land of Women.

 Alcantar has had lead and principal roles in the animated shows Slammin' Sammy, Being Ian, Alienators: Evolution Continues, Inspector Gadget and the Gadgetinis, Kong: The Animated Series, Gundam Wing, Journey to the Center of the Earth, and MegaMan NT Warrior.
 He has provided both voice and body to the upcoming Electronic Arts' video game The Godfather: The Game and did multiple voices for SSX On Tour.
 Alcantar has also been the dialect coach on the features Slither, Whisper, and The Wicker Man.
 He has worked as a dialect coach on the TV shows Fargo and Fear the Walking Dead.

 In 2017, he played a minor role as the Mayor of Fillydelphia in the My Little Pony: Friendship Is Magic season seven episode "A Royal Problem".